- About Us

 San Francisco, CA 94129

 Please address the cheque to "Tides Foundation" but write “Centre for Effective Altruism” on the 'Memo' line.
-If you are US tax-deductible and wish to donate by bank transfer, please e-mail Will Crouch for details.
+If you are US tax-deductible and wish to donate by bank transfer, please e-mail our fundraising team for details.

 If you are not a US taxpayer, you can send a cheque, addressed to ‘Centre for Effective Altruism’ to Centre for Effective Altruism, Oxford Uehiro Centre for Practical Ethics, Littlegate House, St Ebbes Street, Oxford OX1 1PT, UK, and include ‘Giving What We Can’ in the memo line.
 (Note that Centre for Effective Altruism is the legal entity that comprises Giving What We Can, 80,000 Hours, and The Life You Can Save.)
 The above account now has UK tax-deductible status, please let us know if you pay tax in the UK and would like to claim gift aid.

 We are now set up to accept money via

 - bank transfer